thewhodidthis/shaderexpress/README.md

 ## about

-[Shadertoy](https://www.shadertoy.com) inspired, bring your own buttons, GLSL live sketching HTML custom element.
-I made this so I can practice with color and texture based drawing in particular.
+A [Shadertoy](https://www.shadertoy.com) inspired, bring your own buttons, GLSL live sketching HTML custom element to help practice color and texture based drawing.
+Allows for saving and importing own sketches.
+Enables referencing external code without having to rely on build tools such as [glslify](https://github.com/glslify/glslify).

 ## setup